 - follow the correct format for citing your sources.

-We understand how taxing this assignment can turn out to be because it not only requires you to write impeccably but it also needs you to wholly understand rhetorical strategies, literary devices and other writing techniques.
+We understand how taxing this assignment can turn out to be because it requires you to write impeccably and wholly understand rhetorical strategies, literary devices, and other writing techniques.

 So, follow these six steps to writing a rhetorical analysis essay, avoid the common mistakes, and you’re sure to get the scores you desire!

 If you’re stuck, are struggling to start, or are running out of time, we at Writers Per Hour can make your life easier and help you write an excellent rhetorical analysis essay.

-Our team of reliable, expert writers are here to provide you with original, high-quality essays and deliver exactly what you’re looking for.
+Our team of reliable, expert writers is here to provide you with original, high-quality essays and deliver precisely what you want.
 Contact us today and let us help you with your rhetorical analysis essay writing needs!